 An interesting question in a world where OC is king.
 If you’re looking for ways to safely underclock your GPU, then you are in the right place!
-Here, we talk about benefits of underclocking a GPU and a detailed step-by-step process on how to do it right - More of this later.
+Here, we talk about the benefits of underclocking a GPU and a detailed step-by-step process on how to do it right – More of this later.

 Before we go to the actual process, let’s check whether or not you need an underclocked GPU

 Most gamers overclock their rig (both CPU and GPU) to get a performance boost.
 Underclocking your GPU basically lowers the clock speeds of your GPU.

 If you use your computer mostly to browse the internet or only do mild gaming, underclocking your GPU is fine.
 This should reflect lower electricity bills without sacrificing any drop in performance.

 There are other reasons why people need to underclock their graphics card.
 If you live in the Western countries, the summer season is a great time to do underclocking.

 Temperatures during this season could rise to as high as 5C-10C.
 Other factors that contribute to such increase in temperature include having a poorly airflow optimized.
 It could also be that you need to replace your thermal paste.

 What’s the benefit?

 It’s like a domino effect.
 Let’s talk about it in detail.

 - Lower power consumption – lowering the clock speeds of your GPU leads to running the hardware at a slower pace – this means it consumes lesser power.